Rainbow Valley on Mount Everest: The Haunting Beauty Above the Clouds

 What is the main cause of death on Mount Everest?

-Since 1924, more than 300 brave souls have left their bodies on the rainbow valley on Mount Everest.
+Since 1924, more than 300 brave souls have left their bodies in the Rainbow Valley on Mount Everest.
 As per the Himalayan Database of 2019, almost 5,000 climbers have already descended to the top of Mount Everest, and not all of them returned safely.
 The majority of the deaths are due to avalanches and altitude sickness.

 Other Causes of Death on Everest